GuilhermeGSousa/ml-stock-prediction/README.md

 ### The Live Environment

-This on is still under development
+This one is still under development